ariya/phantomjs/CONTRIBUTING.md

 * **an issue** (in the issue tracker) which describe your bug or feature
 * **a feature branch** in your git fork

+Make sure your code change follows the style guide.
+To format your code, run `./tools/format-code.sh`.

 ### Refer the Issue

 The commit message needs to link to the issue.
 This cross-reference is [very important](http://ariya.ofilabs.com/2012/01/small-scale-software-craftsmanship.html) for the following reasons.